cloudant-labs/graphdb-slate/source/includes/api/_authentication.md

 });
 ```

 With Basic authentication, you pass along your credentials as part of every request by adding an `Authentication` header.
 The value is the base-64 encoding of your username, followed by `:`, followed by your password.
-However, most HTTP libraries will do this encoding for you.
+However, most HTTP libraries do this encoding for you.

 ### Cookies